maangulo12/starter-kit/README.md

 Close the browser.
 Restart the application.
 Cancel the gulp command (press CTRL-C) and run the gulp command once again.
 Open the browser again and go to [http://localhost:3000](http://localhost:3000).
-If that does not fix the issue, try to delete all the browser history.
-Refresh the page again.
+If that does not fix the issue, try to delete all the browser history and refresh the page again.